Assistant Professor of Geography

 Academic Interest

-I am a historical geographer by training, with interests in tourism, mobility, and race.
-My dissertation research explored landscapes and mobility networks of the Green Book, a Jim Crow-era travel guide developed and used by black travelers.
+I am a broadly trained geographer with interests in a wide range of fields, though most of my research is focused on the intersection of critical studies, tourism, and sustainability.
+A major line of my research explores landscapes and mobility networks of the Green Book, a Jim Crow-era travel guide developed and used by black travelers.
 I am particularly interested in “tourist homes,” private homes and apartments rented to travelers, that were listed within the Green Book, as these spaces represented a very personal form of resistant hospitality to the pervasive injustices of institutional white supremacy.

 Scholarly Activity